ZhangVision/bitnet/README.md

 where ```width bdepth nblock``` implement the ```d k n ``` in the Table 1 of the paper.
  For other traing options e.g. batchSize and nGPU, one can check [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch).

+## Citation

+If you use our code in your research and would like to cite our paper:

+ @article{zhang2017bitnet,
+          author = {Yan Zhang and Mete Ozay and Shuohao Li and Takayuki Okatani}, title = {Truncating Wide Networks using Binary Tree Architectures}, journal = {arXiv preprint arXiv:--},
+          year = {2017}
+          }